csmig/stig-manager/docs/user-guide/user-guide.rst

 This Tab displays all the Users and Groups that have been given a Grant to some portion of this Collection.

 User/Group Grants can be added or removed using the toolbar buttons at the top of this Panel.
-When hovering over a Grant, click the "pen" icon to change the User or Role associated with the Grant.
+When hovering over a Grant, click the "pencil" icon to change the User or Role associated with the Grant.
 Click the "target" icon to change the Access Control List applied to the Grant.
 Click the "trash" icon to remove the Grant.

+You can expand individual Groups listed in the "Available Grantees" panel to see the Users in that Group.

 See the :ref:`Roles and Access<roles-and-access>` section for more information about Grants, Roles, and Access Control.